He-Yin Zhen: Philosophy

-Zhen had a different approach to the "Women Question" and women's oppression that were raised in China in the late 19th century.
+He-Yin had a different approach to the "Women Question" and women's oppression that were raised in China in the late 19th century.
 She believed that gender and social class were inseparable, and analyzed the misery endured by Chinese women for millennia from the perspective of labor.
 She distinguished herself from contemporary feminist thinkers in that she considered anarchy the one condition in which women could be fully liberated.
-Unlike many of her contemporaries, such as Liang Qichao, who viewed the liberation of women as a means to revive China, Zhen made resolving women's oppression her ultimate goal.
+Unlike many of her contemporaries, such as Liang Qichao, who viewed the liberation of women as a means to revive China, He-Yin made resolving women's oppression her ultimate goal.

-Zhen's feminism was also formed through her critiques of capitalism, especially of inhumanity.
+He-Yin's feminism was also formed through her critiques of capitalism, especially of inhumanity.
 In her opinion, women would never be free if capitalism persisted.
 This line of critique provided a logical and powerful philosophy against mainstream western feminism of the time, which prioritized women's suffrage as the ultimate liberation of women.
-Zhen criticized not only the social forms women were subjected to but also the political and cultural suppression that limited the freedom of women.
+He-Yin criticized not only the social forms women were subjected to but also the political and cultural suppression that limited the freedom of women.